sefffal/PlanetOrbits.jl/README.md

 - `i`: Inclination in radians
 - `e`: Eccentricity in the range [0, 1)
 - `τ`: Epoch of periastron passage, in fraction of orbit [0,1]
-- `μ`: Graviataion parameter of the central body, expressed in units of Solar mass.
+- `M`: Graviataion parameter of the central body, expressed in units of Solar mass.
 - `ω`: Argument of periastron
 - `Ω`: Longitude of the ascending node, radians.
 - `plx`: Distance to the system expressed in milliarcseconds of parallax.